 It is also important to note the significance of cultivating a growth mindset in your team.
 Project managers must work on planting the basic concept that mistakes are not harmful.
 They are a means of learning better ways to do things.
 Having a growth mindset is also one of the foundations of growth marketing and growth mindset vs fixed mindset mentality.

 A project manager with a growth mindset should always focus more on employee mentoring rather than dictating.

 1. Work on developing new habits

 First things first, start working on creating new routines and habits.
-Trust your talents and skills to help you pave way for better opportunities.
-We know old habits die hard, but it’s not as difficult as you might think it is.
-As a starting point, identify what you should change for developing a growth mindset and focus more on opportunities.
+Trust your talents and skills to help you pave the way for better opportunities.
+We know old habits die hard, but it’s not as difficult as you might think.
+As a starting point, identify what you should change to develop a growth mindset and focus more on opportunities.

 2. Embrace challenges

 Challenges are your new best friends.
 Don’t shy away from your weaknesses, as you’ll never overcome them like that.
 When working on a project, be on the lookout for new opportunities.
 Broaden your learning horizon and embrace what comes your way.